Continuous Disclosure and Important Information

 |1 July 2015||Changes to release condition ‘Terminal Medical Condition’||Effective from 1 July 2015, the Government has amended the ‘terminal medical condition’ definition of release.
 The life expectancy period which enables members’ tax-free access to their superannuation benefits where a member is suffering a terminal illness (as certified by two medical practitioners, at least one of whom must be a specialist) has changed from less than 12 months to 24 months.

-Where a insurance policy is held by a Small APRA Fund (SAF) a terminal illness payment is generally payable where an insured member of the SAF is diagnosed with a terminal illness and has less than 12 months to live.
+Under the insurance policy available through the Super Wrap a terminal illness benefit is payable where you are diagnosed with a terminal illness and have less than 12 months to live.

 As a result a member may meet the terminal medical condition of release and be entitled to withdraw their investment benefit but may not qualify to receive their insured benefit amount under terminal illness definition of the insurance policy until their life expectancy is less than 12 months.

-In this circumstance in order to continue the insurance cover in your SAF you will need to ensure a sufficient balance is maintained in the Perpetual Cash Account to meet ongoing insurance premiums and any other fees, costs or taxes.
+In this circumstance in order to continue the insurance cover in your Super Wrap account you will need to ensure a sufficient balance is maintained in the Perpetual Cash Account to meet ongoing insurance premiums and any other fees and taxes.